THE HIGH-KNEE ONE-HUNDRED

 --Squarepusher-two tracks on CD sampler from Trent Reznor's Nothing label

 --Cock E.S.P.-Making It Our Business video.
-Perhaps the best introduction to this ridiculous band.
+Perhaps the best introduction

 --Squarepusher-Budakhan Mindphone